FIVE JEWELS OF WISDOM

 meaning.
 Little by little, you will grow more aware of yourself, others, and

 the natural world.
-Into this enhanced state of awareness, more profound
+In this enhanced state of awareness, more profound

 revelations will naturally arise.
 Then, the jewels of cleansing are not seen as